MCP Explained: The Open Standard Making AI Actually Useful in 2026

 MCP has three moving parts:

-- MCP Protocol — the common language they speak (JSON-RPC over stdio, HTTP, or WebSockets)
+3. MCP Protocol — the common language they speak (JSON-RPC over stdio, HTTP, or Server-Sent Events)

-When you prompt your AI, the client tells the AI which MCP servers are available.
-The AI can then call any of them — with your permission — to fetch data or perform actions.
+When you prompt your AI, the client tells the model which MCP servers are available and what tools each one exposes.
+The model can then call any of them — with your permission — to fetch data or perform actions.
+The result flows back into the conversation as additional context, and the model continues reasoning with it.

 10 MCP Servers Every Creator Should Install